micahwoods/micahwoods.github.io/_posts/2019-03-05-hopeless-in-predicting-deficiency.md

 The entire post is worth reading.
 It describes his conclusions after studying the result of 15 trials with winter wheat.

 "That's not turfgrass," you might say.
 And rightly so.
-But I couldn't help but notice that there are striking similarities between these results with wheat and the [four reasons](https://www.asianturfgrass.com/2017-08-09-not-tissue-test-3-reasons/) tissue testing is not recommended (by me) for determining what fertilizers to apply to turfgrass.
+But I couldn't help but notice that there are striking similarities between these results with wheat and the [four reasons](https://www.asianturfgrass.com/2017-08-09-not-tissue-test-3-reasons/) I recommend *not using* leaf nutrient analysis to choose which fertilizers to apply to turfgrass.